stephengladney/automation_rules/README.md

 #### Rules are composed of three main parts:

 - Trigger
-- Conditions
+- Condition(s)
-- Callbacks
+- Callback

 ## Triggers

 A `Trigger` describes a particular event in your app that you want to allow users to build an automation rule around.
 To ensure type safety, you must hard-code your triggers as a variable in your code.
 The variable should be a readonly object with models you wish to evaluate as keys and arrays of the events as values.
+The variable should also be exported.

 Example: